sjstreicher/FaultMap/README.rst

 Installation
 ============
 Since the required setup is not trivial, a Docker image is made available with all necessary packages and dependencies installed.

-You can get the Docker images by
+You can get the Docker image by

 docker pull simonstreicher/faultmap